 INTRODUCTION

 A landslide is a type of mass wasting event that occurs when down-slope forces exceed the strength of the slope materials (Cruden, 1991).
 Changes in slope stability can occur due to natural forcings including intense rainfall, rapid snowmelt, and seismicity (Caine, 1980; Wieczoreck, 1996), as well as anthropogenic factors like deforestation and land use change (Swanson and Dyrness, 1975).
-Nepal is highly susceptible to landslides due to its complex mountainous topography, active seismicity, monsoon rain, and underdeveloped infrastructure.
+Therefore, due to its complex mountainous topography, active seismicity, monsoon rain, and underdeveloped infrastructure, Nepal is highly susceptible to landslides.

-Annually, the region experience hundreds of fatalities and millions of dollars in losses due to landslide events (Dahal and Hasegawa, 2008).
+Annually, the region experiences hundreds of fatalities and millions of dollars in losses due to landslide events (Dahal and Hasegawa, 2008).
 On April 25, 2015, the magnitude 7.8 Gorkha earthquake struck Nepal, causing more than 9,000 fatalities, 21,000 injuries, and $1-2 billion in damages.
 Because of this monumental earthquake, rainfall-triggered landslides are likely to emerge as a significant induced hazard in the region.
 Historic data shows that more than 80% of landslides in the region occur between June and August due to increased levels of precipitation associated with the summer monsoon season (Dahal and Hasegawa, 2008).
 As such, more attention must be given to mitigating loss of life and economic damages during the monsoon period.

 Previous research efforts have utilized landslide event data and heuristic ( Deoja et al., 1991), statistical (Dahal et al. , 2008a), and deterministic models (Sharma and Shakya, 2008) to create landslide susceptibility maps for the Himalayan region.
-These susceptibility maps depict “hot spot” areas that are at significant risk of experiencing a rainfall induced landslide event.
+These susceptibility maps depict hot spot areas that are at significant risk of experiencing a rainfall induced landslide event.
 These studies aim to prevent loss of life and economic damages caused by rainfall-induced landslides, but are limited in accuracy due to the availability and inherent biases present in most landslide event datasets.

-It is currently estimated that landslide event datasets are available for less than 1% of the sloped areas globally (Guzzetti et al. 2012).
+It is currently estimated that landslide event datasets are available for less than 1% of the sloped areas globally (Guzzetti et al., 2012).
 If these datasets are available for a region of interest, two major sources of uncertainty exist.
-First, there is usually a under-reporting bias associated with rainfall induced landslide events because landslides are grouped with primary triggering hazards such as floods.
+First, there is usually an under-reporting bias associated with rainfall induced landslide events because landslides are grouped with primary triggering hazards such as floods.
 Secondly, landslide events that occur in unpopulated areas are usually not reported in the dataset because it is not evident that these events occurred (Kirschbaum et al., 2010).

-With current underestimation of landslide impacts and the increasing trend in frequency and intensity of landslide events due to anthropogenic factors (Petley et al., 2007), it is critical to develop a landslide event inventory that has the ability to accurately quantify landslide event formation and has the capability to serves as a decision support tool.
-Satellites and remote sensing technologies promise to remove inherent biases, by reducing the time and resources required for event compilation (Guzzetti et al. 2012).
+With current underestimation of landslide impacts and the increasing trend in frequency and intensity of landslide events due to anthropogenic factors (Petley et al., 2007), it is critical to develop a landslide event inventory that has the ability to accurately quantify landslide event formation and has the capability to serve as a decision support tool.
+Satellites and remote sensing technologies promise to remove inherent biases, by reducing the time and resources required for event compilation (Guzzetti et al., 2012).
 Conventional methods for detecting landslide events using satellite technology rely on visual interpretation of high-resolution imagery, with software aided classification, or manual digitization by analysts.
-Although these methods are more efficient that in-situ data collection, these methodologies are resource intensive, time consuming, and are plagued by spatial and temporal constraints.
+Although these methods are more efficient that in situ data collection, these methodologies are resource intensive, time consuming, and are plagued by spatial and temporal constraints.